Frequently Asked Questions

 MSBA Design Enrollment Certification Letter

-8.)
 Will the new school accommodate growth in student population?

 Flexibility has been built into the design to accommodate student growth and bubbles in student enrollment from year to year.
 MSBA requires planning for a minimum of 15% growth.

-9.)
 How did the proposed school design come to be?

-The proposed design was the culmination of many educational visioning sessions and resulting design options that were developed and presented by SMMA.
-The defining goals were to provide a central core, or “heart of the school” from which the academic and auxiliary spaces could be built from.
+The proposed design was the culmination of many educational visioning sessions and the resulting design options that were developed and presented by SMMA.
+The defining goals were to provide a central core, or “heart of the school” from which the academic and auxiliary spaces could be built around.
 The academic spaces are grouped to one side of the central core with good flow and circulation between spaces and close proximity to teacher planning and support spaces.
 The media center is also located close to the academic spaces and spanning over the central core engaging with this active space.
 Athletic programs, theater and music spaces also branch off the central core to the side opposite the academic wing.

 WMHS Visioning Kick-Off Meeting